I teach writing, primarily at Stanford Continuing Studies. I also teach and coach one-on-one, and offer intensive editorial consultation.

 I work with writers at all stages of artistic development, and in all phases of the work’s generation and revision, though I particularly love immersing myself in full drafts of memoirs-in-progress to refine the narrative drive and shape of book-length projects.

-In editing shorter works, I read your piece three times, then provide margin notes and a minimum two-page (single-spaced) editorial letter.
+In editing shorter works, I read your piece two or three times, then provide margin notes and a minimum two-page (single-spaced) editorial letter.
 That letter becomes the foundation for an hour-long live conversation about your work, after you have several days to digest the initial feedback.

 Generally, for book-length manuscripts, I read the work twice, then provide margin notes and a minimum eight-page editorial letter.
 We then have a series of three two-hour conversations about the feedback and your next steps over the course of three months.
 Our first conversation is dedicated to developing your revision plan.
 During the next two conversations, we check in on how your revision plan is working, and together refine and adjust it.
 To aid these conversations, I read up to 40 pages of revised material.
 Often I also recommend craft articles and model books tailored to the writer’s developing style and the book’s individual needs, and we discuss these readings to aid in acquiring the techniques needed to make your work the book you want it to be.